-After developing a new mindset about work and passion to figure out his own career problems, he wrote down the entire concept in this book, published in 2012.
+After developing a new mindset about work and passion to figure out his own career problems, he wrote down the entire concept in So Good They Can’t Ignore You, published in 2012.

 Here are 3 lessons from the book whose title is entirely based on a Steve Martin quote: